 Katabatic winds (also termed descending winds) and blizzards race off the Antarctic Plateau at up to 100 miles per hour.
 This unique phenomenon discourages growth of anything larger than “knee high to a grasshopper”.
-Our current civilization’s version of going green Antarctic style sees the main stayers being lichens, mosses and algae.

 Over 40 scientific bases are spread over this huge continent and a literal growth industry has been the implementation of hothouses to provide the fresh food component of their daily diet.
 On the menu is a veritable farmers market of vegetables and herbs.

 One highlight of the winter over season is the humble tomato.
 Inter base rivalry sees their tomato seeds planted May 1st, with the largest or weirdest shaped tomato grown in 3 months winning the competition.
-What a great way to fill in leisure time, as you not only get to enjoy the fruits of your labor, you also get to lord it over the other competing research stations.

 Antarctic hothouse produce is grown hydroponically.
 No possible biological invasion via soil is allowed.
 Apart from the unique challenge of growing food in this hostile environment, certain something not found elsewhere in the world is that Antarctic home grown flavour.